Key people and events of the American civil rights movement

 The Greensboro Sit-ins

-The students were refused service because they were black.
+The students were refused service because of their race.
 As a result, they decided to stage a peaceful protest but were arrested.

 This act of defiance started a movement that involved black Americans sitting in at white-only restaurants, businesses, and other public places until they were served or arrested.